 All Key Stage 1 children (Reception, Year 1 and Year 2 are eligible to receive free school meals.
-Key Stage 2 children having school dinners should pay via www.schoolmoney.co.uk in advance.
-Meals cost £2.20 per day (£11.00 per week).
+Meals cost £2.20 per day (£11.00 per week) and can be ordered via the online payment system with AspensSELECT.
+The purpose of this system means that you can: